mrcgrtz/popclip-extensions/README.md

    installation, append the ticket ID… ugh!
 Struggle no more, here comes the Popclip Jira ID extension: Just select the ticket ID, click the fancy Jira icon in Popclip and… abracadabra, there you go!
+   Additionally the URL is put into your clipboard.

 ## License